runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 The Internet and Design programs as Coding Environments
 -------------------------------------------------------

 Nothing has contributed more to the acceleration of new programming artists as the internet.
-A series of coding environments (web-related or not) started appealing to designers who would otherwise not have thought of programming as a primary expression.
+A series of coding environments started appealing to designers who would otherwise not have thought of programming as a creative expression.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/html_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/html.jpg" />

-HTML!
+Of course there's the internet and HTML + CSS (not a programming language though).
+Nothing has done more to breed new programming artists than the internet.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/director_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/director.jpg" />

-Lingo and Adobe Director!
+Adobe Director and the programming language Lingo.
+Made it possible for the first time to draw things on the screen and control them in code.
+Very basic though.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/flash_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/flash.jpg" />

-Even though it has a bad rep, Flash was hugely successful in luring in graphic designers.
-The notion of drawing objects and manipulating them in code (the displayobject and scene graph) was extremely powerful, and it has inspired a number of modern frameworks.
+Even though it has a bad rep, Flash was hugely successful in  in graphic designers.
+The notion of drawing objects and manipulating them in code (the DisplayObject and scene graph) was extremely powerful, and it has inspired a number of modern frameworks.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/generative_design_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/generative_design.jpg" />